pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-hugo.md

 ```

+!!!
+Hint
+    For source control and collaboration, create the project in a Git repo.

 ## Adding a theme

 To add a theme, you use the `git submodule add` command from within your site directory.
 Each theme in Hugo's official [Complete List](https://themes.gohugo.io/) includes instructions for adding the submodule from the correct Git repository.
 Example: